lsds/Teechain/README.md

 ## Why are some features not supported?

-There are many features described in the Teechain paper not included in this release.
+There are several features described in the Teechain paper not included in this release.
 These include: multi-hop payments, support for m-out-of-n deposits, dynamic deposit creation, dynamic committees, committee signature collection and the benchmarking of large Teechain network topologies.

 For various reasons, these features will only be open-sourced in the future.